-1. 2012: Mohamed Merah's shootings
+1. 2012: Mohamed Merah's Shootings

-In Toulouse, on the 11th of March 2012, 9 days before the launching of the official presidential electoral campaign, but a few months after the unofficial one began, Sergeant Iman Ibn Ziaten is killed by a bullet in the head, shot by a man on a scooter.
-Four days later, the 'killer on a scooter', as designated by the media, shoots three other soldiers in Montauban, 50 kilometers away from the first shooting.
-Mohamed Legouad and Abel Chenouf are killed instantly, while Loïc Liber is seriously injured.
-After the murder of three members of the armed forces, high concerns are raised in the media, especially since the 'killer on a scooter' remains unidentified and seems to follow a pattern.
-On the 19th of March, in Toulouse, the 'killer on a scooter' drives towards a Jewish school and fire shots at the crowd gathered around the entrance.
-Jonathan Sandler, a religious studies teacher, and his 5-year-old and 4-year-old are killed.
-The man then sets fire inside the school and kills the 7-year-old daughter of the school director, Myriam Monsogeno.
+In Toulouse, on 11 March 2012, nine days before the launching of the official presidential electoral campaign, but a few months after the unofficial one began, Sergeant Iman Ibn Ziaten is killed by a bullet in the head, shot by a man on a scooter109.
+Four days later, the "killer on a scooter," as designated by the media, shoots three other soldiers in Montauban, 50 kilometers away from the first shooting.
+Mohamed Legouad and Abel Chenouf are killed instantly, while Loïc Liber is seriously injured110.
+After the murder of three members of the armed forces, high concerns are raised in the media, especially since the "killer on a scooter" remains unidentified and seems to follow a pattern.
+On 19 March, in Toulouse, the "killer on a scooter" drives towards a Jewish school and fire shots at the crowd gathered around the entrance.
+Jonathan Sandler, a religious studies teacher, and his 5-yearold and 4-year-old children are killed.
+The man then sets fire inside the school and kills the 7-year-old daughter of the school director, Myriam Monsogeno111.